 Two remarkable performances by seasoned, mature conductors.
 The Gil-Ordóñez is utterly fantastic; the Perspective Ensemble plays their hearts out and cantatora Esperanza Fernández is plenty gutsy, plus it includes most of the spoken lines and, as a bonus, an outstanding performance of de Falla’s one-act opera El retablo de Maese Pedro with equally excellent singers.
 The Toscanini performance is a little-known gem from 1939, although he takes the liberty of repeating the “cantad campenas” an octave higher at the very end.
-The Spanish contralto Josefina Burzio, who I had never heard before (I later learned that she was Toscanini’s illegitimate daughter by soprano Eugenia Burzio), is earthy and intense as is Toscanini’s conducting.
+The Italian contralto Josefina Burzio, who I had never heard before (I later learned that she was Toscanini’s illegitimate daughter by soprano Eugenia Burzio), is earthy and intense as is Toscanini’s conducting.
 I’m giving it five fish despite the dated, boxy sound just because it is so freaking good.
 Ataúlfo Argenta’s 1957 performance is almost as intense as Toscanini’s, but mezzo Teresa Berganza’s voice is too smooth and rounded to convey the raw feelings of the text (though she tries her best).

 The pianistic excerpts of the Pantomime by Nicholas Zumbro and the Ritual Fire Dance by José Iturbi are my favorite versions of these pieces.
 I saw Arthur Rubinstein play a fabulous version live in 1968, but his filmed performance from the movie Carnegie Hall is ridiculously rushed.